 After all, your long-eared friend has delicate skin, and the last thing you want to do is injure him while you’re brushing his hair.

 So, which brush do you choose?
 Well, it can be a difficult choice.
-So, to help you out, we’ve put together this comprehensive list of reviews of the best brushes for rabbits in 2020.
+So, to help you out, we’ve put together this comprehensive list of reviews of the best brushes for rabbits.

 |Best Overall||Mr. Peanut’s Right-Handed||